 Adelina Comas-Herrera, Joseba Zalakaín, Charles Litwin, Amy T. Hsu, Elizabeth Lemmon, David Henderson and Jose-Luis Fernández, last updated 26th June 2020

 This document is regularly updated and improved as new information and data become available.

 - Official data on the numbers of deaths among care home residents linked to COVID-19 is not available in many countries but an increasing number of countries are publishing data

-- Due to differences in testing availabilities and policies, and to different approaches to recording deaths, international comparisons are difficult
+- International comparisons are difficult due to differences in testing availabilities and policies, different approaches to recording deaths, and differing definitions of what constitutes a “care home”.

 Previous versions of this report:

 End-of-life support for people in care homes in the context of COVID-19